JamesThanni/VDA-Furniture-Visualisation-App/README.md

-# Virtual Decor Application - A Furniture E-Commerce/Shop App with 3D Graphics for visualising objects in your room!
+# Deko - Android Furniture Visualisation App - A Furniture E-Commerce/Shop App with 3D Graphics for visualising objects in your room!

 ## Description